 The mountain that sits across from it is called Huayna Picchu, which can be translated to “Young Peak.”

-Another interesting facts about Machu Picchu is that over half of its construction was underground.
+Another interesting fact about the lost Inca City is that over half of its construction was underground.
 Not only did this provide a safe home for the Incas.
-This also incorporated a smart water drainage system along each level of the city- addressing any issues of rain or ground damage.
+This also incorporated a smart water drainage system along with each level of the city- addressing any issues of rain or ground damage.

 When we think of Peru’s position, the country is affected by earthquakes.
 It is a seismically unstable country.
 Both Lima and Cusco have been leveled by earthquakes.
 Machu Picchu itself was constructed atop two fault lines.

-However, after learning more on how the city was constructed, the Incas had a very smart thought out process to address any issue hit by nature.
-And the proof of a successful plan is Machu Picchu itself.
+However, after learning more about how the city was constructed, the Incas had a very smart thought process to address any issue hit by nature.
+And the proof of a successful plan is the citadel itself.
 It stands tall and strong.
 If and when the city is hit, its stone might shake, but they fall directly back into place.

 Upon following it, he noticed that lying under thick vegetation was the lost city.
 He returned with his family to show them the gold and silver he found.
 Despite his family’s suggestion not to upset their ancestral and mountain spirits, he sold some valuable objects in Cusco.

-The most popular claim however, is that in 1911, an explorer and Yale University professor named Hiram Bingham III went on a mission to discover the Lost city of the Incas.
-It is claimed that Hiram Bingham was in search of a different lost city, ‘Vilcabamba’.
+The most popular claim, however, is that in 1911, an explorer and Yale University professor named Hiram Bingham III went on a mission.
+He wanted to discover the Lost City of the Incas.
+It is claimed that he was in search of a different lost city, ‘Vilcabamba’.
 It is also known that time as the lost city of the Incas.

 This was a hidden capital to which the Inca had escaped after the Spanish conquistadors arrived in 1532.
 Over time it became famous as the legendary Lost City of the Inca.
 Bingham spent most of his life arguing that Machu Picchu and Vilcabamba were one.
 The theory wasn’t proved wrong until after his death in 1956.
 The real Vilcabamba is now believed to have been built in the jungle about 50 miles west of Machu Picchu.